saravana-rajavel-disys/LzBot/README.md

 - `src` - Code for the application's Lambda function(s).
 - `events` - Invocation events that you can use to invoke the functions locally.
 - `__tests__` - Unit tests.
-- `template.yml` - A template that defines the application's AWS resources for deployment.
+- `template.yml` - A template that defines the ChatBot application's AWS resources for deployment.

 Resources for this project are defined in the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.